lsqnonlin with a Simulink Model

 The plant is an under-damped third-order model with actuator limits.
 The actuator limits are a saturation limit and a slew rate limit.
 The actuator saturation limit cuts off input values greater than 2 units or less than –2 units.
 The slew rate limit of the actuator is 0.8 units/sec.
 The closed-loop response of the system to a step input is shown in Closed-Loop Response.
 You can see this response by opening the model (type

 optsim at the command line or click the model name), and selecting Run from the Simulation menu.
 The response plots to the scope.

 The problem is to design a feedback control loop that tracks a unit step input to the system.
-The closed-loop plant is entered in terms of the blocks where the plant and actuator have been placed in a hierarchical Subsystem block.
+The closed-loop plant is entered in terms of the blocks where the plant and actuator are located in a hierarchical Subsystem block.
 A Scope block displays output trajectories during the design process.

 To solve this problem, minimize the error between the output and the input signal.
-(In contrast, in Using fminimax with a Simulink® Model the solution involves minimizing maximum value of the output.)
+(In contrast, in the example Using fminimax with a Simulink Model, the solution involves minimizing the maximum value of the output.)
 The variables are the parameters of the Proportional Integral Derivative (PID) controller.
 If you only need to minimize the error at one time unit, you would have a scalar objective function.
 But the goal is to minimize the error for all time steps from 0 to 100, thus producing a multiobjective function (one function for each time step).

 lsqnonlin to perform a least-squares fit on the tracking of the output.
-The tracking is performed via the function
+The tracking is performed by the function

 tracklsq, which is nested in